Our verdict

 Also in the heel area, you'll find a convenient finger loop pull tab, which is a feature not present in every trail shoe.
 This cool addition makes it easier to slide your foot into the shoe, especially when the upper is as sturdy as this one.

-The toe box is "just the right fit" for those with narrow to medium-width feet.
-However, broad-footed runners find it "constricting."
+From our experience and measurements, the shoe's toebox is just the right fit for those with narrow to medium-width feet.
+However, we anticipate that broad-footed runners will find the shoe constricting.

 asics-trail-scout-2-toebox.jpg

-We measured a maximum width point of 97.8 mm and 77.4 mm for the big toe area, which is almost identical to the average shoe's measurements of 98.8 mm and 76.6 mm.
+We measured the maximum width point of the toebox at 97.8 mm and the big toe area at 77.4 mm.
+This is almost identical to the average trail shoe's measurements.

 Tongue troubles

-The tongue on this shoe has a whopping 43% more padding than your typical trail shoe.
+The tongue on this shoe has 2.5 mm more padding than your typical trail shoe.
 That's amazing, but here's the catch—it's not attached to the sides.

 asics-trail-scout-2-tongue.JPG